BROADSoftware/HADeploy/docsite/docs/architecture.md

 - ranger
 ```

-If this list is explicity defined, it will overwrite the default value (There is no concatenation of the two lists).
+If this list is explicitly defined, it will overwrite the default value (There is no concatenation of the two lists).

 ## Plugin path

 HADeploy come with a set of builtin plugins.
-But, of course, aim is to be able to handle user's provided plugin.
+But, of course, aim is to be able to handle user's provided plugins.
 This can be easily achieved by defining a `plugins_paths` entry;

 ```yaml
 plugins_paths: